Aplin Research

 PhD Student

-Connor researches target therapies and YAP/TAZ-TEAD signaling in drug tolerant melanoma.
+Connor researches targeted therapies and YAP/TAZ-TEAD signaling in drug tolerant melanoma.

 Haley Wilson